KeboHQ/Kebo-Twitter-Feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 0.5.11 =
+* Bug Fix: Encoding of International Characters.
+* New Feature: Added option for date format to plugin options page.
+* Bug Fix: Display times using users time zone.

 = 0.5.10 =
 * Bug Fix: Properly encode/decode Tweet text using UTF-8, so that characters display as intended when output.